Erie Canal Albion Main Street cover

 Visiting Old Erie Canal Lock 62 behind Pittsford Plaza provides a glimpse into the canal’s early days.
 You may wonder about the locations of locks 61 and 63.
-We know that Lock 66 is in a neighborhood between Monroe Avenue, Goodman Street, and I-490, so even without historical maps, you can trace the route of the canal.
+We know that Lock 66 is in a neighborhood between Monroe Avenue, Goodman Street, and I-490, so you can trace the canal’s route without historical maps.
 Imagine Monroe Avenue, I-490 through the Swillburg neighborhood, and Broad Street filled with water.

 Clyde